 Honey Blueberry Oat Muffins

 Blueberry muffins make a delicious breakfast treat or afternoon snack, but traditional muffins are loaded with refined sugar.
-These honey blueberry oat made from scratch muffins are a delicious and wholesome alternative, made with hearty natural oats, fresh blueberries, whole wheat flour, vanilla, honey, and a touch of spice.
+These made from scratch honey blueberry oat muffins are a delicious and wholesome alternative, made with hearty natural oats, fresh blueberries, whole wheat flour, vanilla, honey, with a touch of spice.
 The flavor is heavenly!

 Health Benefits of Blueberries

 Blueberries are not only delicious, but they are also nutritious.
 One cup of blueberries contains 24% of the daily allowance of Vitamin C and 14% allowance of dietary fiber, as well as potassium, calcium, magnesium, potassium, and Vitamin K. Blueberries are chock full of antioxidants, phytonutrients, and are cholesterol-free, making them a heart-healthy option.

 There are several substitutes in this honey blueberry oat muffins recipe you should be aware of that make this healthier than the typical blueberry muffin recipe.
 You can mix and match the ingredients to conform with your own dietary restrictions.

 Whole Wheat Flour – I use a mix of oats, white wheat, and almond flour in this recipe.
 Whole wheat flour has more B vitamins, fiber, riboflavin, protein, calcium, and iron than regular flour.
 You could substitute regular unbleached flour if you would like, but whole wheat flour is a healthier option and adds a more pronounced “nutty” flour that adds a subtle sweetness to the muffins.
 You could also use oat flour but add an extra tablespoon of greek yogurt if you do.